HM Prison Wandsworth: Execution site

 On 25 April 1951, a double execution took place at Wandsworth, when Edward Smith and Joseph Brown stood on the gallows together and were executed simultaneously.
-The final executions at Wandsworth were those of Francis Forsyth on 10 November 1960, Victor John Terry on 25 May 1961 and Henryk Niemasz on 8 September 1961 (Forsyth was one of just four 18-year-olds executed in a British prison in the twentieth century).
+The final executions at Wandsworth were those of Francis Forsyth on 10 November 1960, Victor John Terry on 25 May 1961 and Henryk Niemasz on 8 September 1961.
+Forsyth was one of just four 18-year-olds executed in a British prison in the twentieth century.

 With the exceptions of Scott-Ford, who was convicted of treachery, and Joyce and Amery, who were convicted of treason, all executions were for the crime of murder.

 The gallows were kept in full working order until 1993 and tested every six months.
-In 1994, they were dismantled and the condemned suite is now used as a tea room for the prison officers.
+In 1994, they were dismantled and the condemned suite is now used as a tea room for prison officers.
 The gallows' trapdoor and lever were sent to the Prison Service Museum in Rugby, Warwickshire.
 After this museum permanently closed in 2004, they were sent to the Galleries of Justice in Nottingham, where those and an execution box may be seen.

 Recent history

 In October 2009, gross misconduct charges were brought against managers of Wandsworth Prison, after an investigation found that prisoners had been temporarily transferred to HMP Pentonville before inspections.
-The transfers, which included vulnerable prisoners, were made in order to manipulate prison population figures.
+The transfers, which included vulnerable prisoners, were made in order to manipulate population figures.

 In March 2011, an unannounced follow-up inspection was conducted by the Chief Inspector of Prisons, which found that "...Wandsworth compared badly with similar prisons facing similar challenges and we were concerned by what appeared to be unwillingness among some prison managers and staff to acknowledge and take responsibility for the problems the prison faced."

 In May 2015 a prisoner was found dead in his cell, prompting a murder investigation.

+On 6 September 2023, Daniel Abed Khalife, on remand awaiting trial in relation to terrorism and the Official Secrets Act, escaped from the prison.
+The escape caused significant disruption at airports and ports around the UK due to enhanced security checks.
+He was found and arrested in the Northolt area on 9 September 2023.

+In June 2024, the prison was investigated after a video emerged that allegedly showed a prison officer having sex with one of the inmates.

+In October and November 2025, two inmates were mistakenly released from HMP Wandsworth.